bibleexchange/courses/book-of-romans/001_doctrinal/300_the-law-in-right-perspective-introduction.md

 - Romans 8:2 : Law of the Spirit of life in Christ Jesus
 - Romans 9:31 : Law of Righteousness

-Moses was used as an oracle of God, but he was not the only nor the last of God’s messengers.
+Moses was used as an oracle of God, but he was not the only nor the last of God&apos;s messengers.
 Ultimately, he was only trailblazer for the Living Word!
 The law in our conscience or the law given through Moses are both abstractions of the Law of God.
 God gave his eternal principles to Moses and God desires his will, his law, his prescriptions to be hidden in the heart of every person and realized in their life.

 >  Romans 3:28 Therefore we conclude that a man is justified by faith without the deeds of the law.